oderoi/ellipse/README.md

 </p> -->

 <p>
-Ellipse is a lightweight, minimalistic high-performance numerical computing library for deep learning written in pure C, designed to bring essential neural network functionalities to low-resource environments.
-Inspired by projects like minigrad, tinygrad, XLA and PyTorch, Nano aims to provide a foundational toolkit for machine learning enthusiasts, embedded developers, and researchers who want to experiment with deep learning concepts in an efficient, resource-conscious manner.
+**Ellipse** is a lightweight, minimalistic high-performance numerical computing library for deep learning written in pure C, designed to bring essential neural network functionalities to low-resource environments.
+Inspired by projects like minigrad, tinygrad, XLA and PyTorch, **Ellipse** aims to provide a foundational toolkit for machine learning enthusiasts, embedded developers, and researchers who want to experiment with deep learning concepts in an efficient, resource-conscious manner.
 </p>

 #### Key Features

--  Lightweight Design: Focused on simplicity, Nano provides core deep learning operations without heavy dependencies.
+-  Lightweight Design: Focused on simplicity, **ellipse** provides core deep learning operations without heavy dependencies.
--  Pure C Implementation: Built entirely in C, Nano is designed to be portable and optimized for low-level manipulation.
+-  Pure C Implementation: Built entirely in C, **ellipse** is designed to be portable and optimized for low-level manipulation.
 -  Gradient Calculation: Includes basic automatic differentiation to support backpropagation for training models.
 -  Flexible Tensor Operations: Supports fundamental tensor operations required for deep learning.
 -  Modular Architecture: Easy to extend or modify, allowing you to explore and experiment with new layers, optimizers, and more.

 #### Who is This For?

-NanoTorch is perfect for those looking to:
+**Ellipse** is perfect for those looking to:
 -  Understand the inner workings of a deep learning library from the ground up.
 -  Run simple neural networks in resource-limited environments.
 -  Prototype and test custom ML operations in C.

 #### Getting Started

-This repository includes setup instructions, usage examples, and documentation to help you dive into developing with Nano.
+This repository includes setup instructions, usage examples, and documentation to help you dive into developing with *ellipe*.
 Explore the source code to understand how core deep learning concepts like tensor operations and automatic differentiation are implemented.

 #### Contributing

-Ellipse is open for contributions!
+**Ellipse** is open for contributions!
 Whether you’re fixing bugs, adding new features, or experimenting with optimizations, we welcome your input.